CloudLabs-Samples/EduLabs/Hashicorp/Azure/Module 3: Configure Infrastructure - Terraform Azure Example.md

 In this exercise, you have covered the following:

- - Initialized the Terraform configuration.
+ - Initialized the Terraform configuration
- - Imported the pre-created resource group into Terraform state.
+ - Imported the pre-created resource group into Terraform state